inventionate/Email-Obfuscator/README.md

 - Supply a README entry
 - Open up a pull request

+If your platform enforces a strict package structure, create a repository and submit a pull request supplying only a README entry pointing to your repository.

 ## Credits

 * [Scott Yang](http://scott.yang.id.au/2003/06/obfuscate-email-address-with-javascript-rot13) - For the Javascript used in this method.